 IHP is a treatment option for these tumors if doctors can't remove them with surgery.

 What Can I Expect During Isolated Hepatic Perfusion?

-- The surgeon then inserts a catheter tube in two places to take the blood out and perfuse the chemotherapy in.
+- The doctor then inserts a catheter tube in two places to take the blood out and put the chemotherapy medicine in.

 - The surgeon secures the catheter in both places to create a circuit.
 They connect it to a pump, which heats the chemo solution.

 - The heated chemo solution circulates continually into and out of the liver for about an hour.

 - Doctors will send you to the recovery room.
 Your recovery time will depend on a few factors, including how sick you are.
 You may need to spend a week or two in the hospital after the treatment.

 - Once you go home, the cancer care team will follow up with you as you heal from the surgery.
 They'll give you specific instructions on scheduling follow-up visits.
 They'll also set you up with specialists in nutrition, pain management, and mental health.

 - Expect to feel more tired than usual for a few months as your body recovers from the surgery.